Holly Bluff site: Site description

-Mound A is almost the exact center of the site, a most unusual location for the dominant mound in ceremonial centers of the Coles Creek and Mississippi periods.
+Mound A was at a near center of the site, an unusual location for mounds in ceremonial centers of the Coles Creek and Mississippi periods.
 In the case of centers the plaza is normally the central feature with the principal "temple mound" located on one side, usually but not always the west, its principal ramp giving access from the plaza on the east side of the mound.
 In the case of Holly Bluff there seems to have been two plazas to the east and west of the Mound A respectively.

 Sampling evidence supports the theory that Mound A was originally part of a group (including mounds B, C, D, E, and F) surrounding the western plaza possibly as early as the Bayland phase (but more likely the Aden phase), and certainly established by the Kings Crossing phase.
 Mound A may or may not have been the principal structure at this time.
 This plan may have carried on into the Crippen Point phase, but the evidence strongly suggests that either then or in the succeeding Mayersville phase site reorientation took place.
 Mound A became the principal feature of an east plaza assemblage (with mounds F', G, G', H, U, and V) which remained the ritual center of the site throughout the remainder of its history.

 The twenty-five mounds that are now recognized range from barely noticeable rises to the massive Mound A, which is 55 ft high and covers nearly two acres.
 It is believed that the lower rises were used as house substructures and repeatedly reconstructed.
 The larger mounds were most likely used for ceremonial purposes rather than residential.
 Until recent erosion, earthen ramps could be seen climbing to the summits of these large mounds.
 Seven of the mounds are situated along the bank of George Lake and six more are located within the embankment.
 The remaining twelve mounds are positioned around the two plazas situated to the east and west of Mound A. This design is unusual and extremely large for the area; the closest in size and layout is the Winterville site.